Opentrons/opentrons/CONTRIBUTING.md

 ### Releasing (for Opentrons developers)

 Our release process is still a work-in-progress.
 All projects are currently versioned together to ensure interoperability.
-As we move from prerelease to release, several of the manual steps below will be automated in CI and/or scripted.

-1. Manually bump the `version` field in repo-level `package.json`
-    *   The rest of these steps will refer to the bump as `${version}`
-2.  `python scripts/bump_version.py --sync && make install`
+1.  `make bump`
+2. Inspect version bumps and changelogs
 3.  `git add --all`
 4.  `git cz`
     - Type: `chore`